techflashYT/Techflash-OS/README.md

 # Bugs

 None currently.
-But since functionaly it extremely limited, it's kind of hard for there to be any bugs.
+But since functionaly is extremely limited, it's kind of hard for there to be any bugs.